yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

    ├──1_quantity2.sdt
    └──2_quantity3.sdt
 ```
-There is a function `mkbatch` which create a valid batch directory programatically.
+There is a function `mkbatch` which creates a valid batch directory programatically.

 Config files have the following general forms
 ```